bsmith89/StrainFacts-manuscript/doc/submission.md

 as well as an unnamed, uncultured, and largely unstudied species.
 We also describe detailed results for
 _Streptococcus thermophilus_ (GT-Pro species id: 104345, representative UHGG genome:
-MGYG-HGUT-04345), selected for its high diversity in one sample of interest.
+MGYG-HGUT-04345), selected for its high diversity in one sample of our single-cell sequencing validation.

 ## Single-cell genome sequencing

-Of the 159 samples with metagenomes described in the FMT study, we selected two focal samples for single-cell genomics.
+Of the 159 samples with metagenomes described in the FMT study, we selected two samples for single-cell genomics (which we refer to as the "focal samples").
 These samples were obtained from two different study subjects;
 one is a baseline sample and the other was collected after several weeks of FMT doses as described in [@Smith2022].